hetavv/vlm-text-extraction/README.md

 2.  `baseline_inference.ipynb`: Performs baseline text extraction using an off-the-shelf VLM and evaluates its performance on both raw and enhanced scans.
 3.  `model_fine_tuning.ipynb`: Demonstrates the fine-tuning process of the chosen VLM using parameter-efficient methods.

+All the files and notebooks that are present in this repo, along with all the raw, enhanced images, ground truths and Finetuned gemma lora adapter checkpoints are also present here in this [Drive link](https://drive.google.com/drive/folders/1xSC6Ys7WwtskumzbtIagm1jePIIkCXZF?usp=sharing)

 ### 1. Data Preparation and Image Enhancement

 **Notebook:** `data_prep_and_image_enhancement.ipynb` : addresses Task 1 (Dataset) and Task 2 (Advanced Image Processing) of the assignment